bitmark-inc/feral-file-docs/docs/artist-collector-rights-of-artwork/standard/en.md

-*You can review the full terms and conditions of your rights in the [Art Sale Agreement](https://feralfile.com/docs/art-sale-agreement).*
+*You can review the full terms and conditions of your rights in the [Art Sale Agreement](https://feralfile.com/docs/art-sale-agreement) and [Terms for Artists and Collectors](https://feralfile.com/docs/terms-of-artist-collector).*